 Amara suggest selecting one core colour – a white or metallic tone – and building on this with more daring hues such as some wonderfully rich jewelled colours to really embrace the season.

-Selecting a few larger ornaments to a theme, and placing them in prominent positions, can really give a focal point to the tree and set it apart.
+Selecting a few larger ornaments (or tree-proof objects) to a theme, and placing them in prominent positions, can really give a focal point to the tree and set it apart.

 If using ribbons, select ones with wire edges, giving you more control over the shape.
 Try layering ribbons for a really elegant look.
 We love an thinner organza ribbon on top of a wider strip of hessian or velvet in a contrasting colour.